Get to Know Your Mac’s Dock

 Adding and Removing Items from the Dock

-As I mentioned earlier above, I removed some icons from the Dock to take screenshots.
-It's easy to remove items from the Dock: just click, hold and drag an icon away from the Dock.
-You will need to move it a bit away from the Dock, and when you've gone far enough, a small Remove tag displays next to the icon.
-Simply release it and it goes poof.
+You can customize the Dock to display only those apps that you use, rather than have the full complement of apps that Apple puts there by default.
+To remove an item, just click, hold, and drag an icon away from the Dock.
+You will need to move it a bit away from the Dock, and when you’ve gone far enough, a small Remove tag displays next to the icon.
+Simply release it and it goes away.

 Note that you can’t do this if the Dock’s magnification is turned on.
 In this case, right click on the icon, then choose Options > Remove from Dock.